SS Marine Sulphur Queen – Not Seaworthy

 The Coast Guard immediately launched an investigation that primarily questioned the seaworthiness of the ship, going so far as to the state that its condition should have prevented her from going to sea at all.

-One of the most severe of the problems discovered was that the ship had a history of fires beneath and along the sides of the four large sulphur tanks.
-In fact, according to former crewmen these fires were so common that ship’s officers gave up sounding the fire alarm.
+One of the most severe of the problems discovered was that the ship had a history of fires beneath and along the sides of the four large sulfur tanks.
+In fact, according to former crewmen, these fires were so common that ship’s officers gave up sounding the fire alarm.
 It was also found that the T2 tanker class had a characteristic “weak back”, meaning the keel would split at a point weakened by corrosion.
 Such a splitting had happened on several other T2 tankers.
-All in all, the reasons for its loss was determined to have been caused the the ship’s poor design and the lack of maintenance.
+All in all, the reasons for its loss was determined to have been caused by the ship’s poor design and the lack of maintenance.
 One former crew member was noted as calling the ship “a floating garbage can.”
 This was reinforced by several crewmen who reported that corrosion was everywhere causing inoperable equipment.
 Interestingly, the Marine Sulphur Queen had been scheduled for a drydock inspection in January 1963, but it was postponed by the owners, who had complained that cargo deliveries were running behind and they needed their ships to catch up.
-In the end, the Coast Guard recommended that no remaining T2 tankers be converted to sulphur carriers.
+In the end, the Coast Guard recommended that no remaining T2 tankers be converted to sulfur carriers.

-This would result in a lengthy litigation between the ship’s owners and the families of the missing men.
+This would result in lengthy litigation between the ship’s owners and the families of the missing men.